Written by Parnall Law Firm reviewed by Bert Parnall Motorcycle Accidents Articles

 As we approach late spring and summer, more and more motorcycles will be hitting the roads in New Mexico.
 A motorcycle allows the rider to feel a sense of freedom while riding and soak in picturesque surroundings.
-While this freedom is vital to the experience of riding, bikers must also remember that they are extremely vulnerable to serious harm if they are involved in an accident – especially one involving another vehicle.that are attractive to bikers.
+While this freedom is vital to the experience of riding, bikers must also remember that they are extremely vulnerable to serious harm if they are involved in an accident – especially one involving another vehicle that is attractive to bikers.

 Certain roads in New Mexico are popular for motorcyclists, and some routes can be more hazardous than others.
 That’s why the Albuquerque motorcycle accident lawyers of Parnall Law have provided this list of popular New Mexico motorcycle routes and the dangers that motorcycle riders may face on them.